Deshastha Brahmin: Based on Vedanta

 Deshastha Madhva Brahmins, also referred as Deshastha Madhvas (or simply Madhvas) are Deshastha Brahmins who follow Dvaita Vedanta of Madhvacharya.
-Deshastha Madhva Brahmins are followers of ten Madhva Mathas.
-Out of the ten mathas, Uttaradi Math is the largest and most of Deshastha Madhvas are followers of this matha.
-The other two prominent mathas whome Deshastha Madhvas follow are Raghavendra Math and Vyasaraja Math.
-These three mathas are combinedly known as "Mathatraya" in Madhva Sampradaya.
+Majority of Deshastha Madhva Brahmins are followers of Uttaradi Math.
+Uttaradi Math is the largest Matha in Madhva Sampradaya.
+There are few Deshastha Madhvas who follow Raghavendra Math and some other Madhva mathas.
 In South India Deshastha Madhvas have traditionally been bilingual in Marathi and Kannada, Telugu or Tamil.